Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Methods

 \subsubsection{Intrinsic spectra}

-To model the spectra emitted by Pop\ II particles we adopt the \texttt{BPASS} SPS model \citep{Stanway_2016, Stanway_Elridge_2018}. \texttt{BPASS} covers a wide range of ages and metallicities (down to $5 \times 10^{-4} ~\Zsun$), also accounting for binary interactions between stars, which can induce mass loss or gain and affect stellar evolution, especially at low metallicity (e.g. figure~1 of \citealt{Stanway_Elridge_2018}).
+To model the spectra emitted by Pop~II particles we adopt the \texttt{BPASS} SPS model \citep{Stanway_2016, Stanway_Elridge_2018}. \texttt{BPASS} covers a wide range of ages and metallicities (down to $5 \times 10^{-4} ~\Zsun$), also accounting for binary interactions between stars, which can induce mass loss or gain and affect stellar evolution, especially at low metallicity (e.g. figure~1 of \citealt{Stanway_Elridge_2018}), as well as Wolf-Rayet (WR) stars following the model of \citet{Sanders_2015}, as described in \citet{Eldridge_2017} (but see Section~\ref{sec:discussion_other_contaminants} for a discussion of other potential contaminants to the HeII emission).
 Here we also adopt a Salpeter IMF in the range [0.1, 100]~\si{M_\odot}, consistent with the \texttt{dustyGadget} simulations.
-Intrinsic SEDs of Pop~III stellar populations are determined adopting the \texttt{Yggdrasil}\footnote{\url{https://www.astro.uu.se/~ez/yggdrasil/yggdrasil.html}} SPS model \citep{Zackrisson_2011}, assuming zero-metallicity populations formed in an instantaneous burst and following a Salpeter IMF in the range [50, 500]~\si{M_\odot} \footnote{This choice corresponds to the ``Pop~III.1'' case in the original paper, which is closest to the IMF adopted in our simulations.}.
+Intrinsic SEDs of Pop~III stellar populations are determined adopting the \texttt{Yggdrasil}\footnote{\url{https://www.astro.uu.se/~ez/yggdrasil/yggdrasil.html}} SPS model \citep{Zackrisson_2011}, assuming zero-metallicity populations formed in an instantaneous burst and following a Salpeter IMF in the range [50, 500]~\si{M_\odot}\footnote{This choice corresponds to the ``Pop~III.1'' case in the original paper, which is closest to the IMF adopted in our simulations.
+Note that an increase in the HeII emissivity by a factor $\approx 2.7$ would be found at the Zero-Age Main Sequence (ZAMS) by adopting our Salpeter-like IMF in the range $[100, 500] ~\Msun$ (from the model of \citealt{Schaerer_2002}).
+This discrepancy will decrease as the populations age and the massive component dies out.}.